 - Demonstrate knowledge of scientific evidence as it relates to the importance of balancing areas of occupation; the role of occupation in the promotion of health; and the prevention of disease, illness, and dysfunction for pediatric and adolescent individuals, groups, and populations.

 - Demonstrate knowledge of and apply the interaction of occupation and activity, including areas of occupation, performance skills, performance patterns, context(s) and environments, and client factors in pediatric OT practice.

 - Examine pediatric OT services in healthcare and educational settings.

 - Outline general OT pediatric healthcare delivery and educational services.

-- Describe how OT services in healthcare, educational settings, and home and community-based programs are used to promote health and wellness and to prevent disease and disability in the pediatric and young adult population.
+- Describe how participation in occupations OT services in healthcare, educational settings, and home and community-based programs are used to promote health and wellness and to prevent disease and disability in the pediatric, adolescent, and young adult population.

-- Demonstrate how performance skills, client factors, and contexts influence occupational performance by designing an intervention plan.
+- Demonstrate how performance skills, client factors, and contexts influence occupational performance.

 - Describe the influence of behavioral issues and parental expectations on the child’s performance in areas of occupations.

 - Discuss the effects of health, disability, disease processes, and traumatic injury to the child or young adult within the context of the family and society.